JSitter/backdrop-updater/README.md

 # Backdrop 1.x CMS Core Updater

+Version 0.9 Beta
 This script allows for the installation and updating of Backdrop either by downloading a version from GitHub, or from a local zipped package.

 ## Usage